 Long-term: Deploy deterministic AI

 Give your teams a tool that answers their real questions — based on real data, in natural language, without SQL skills.
 That way they get the speed of ChatGPT with the reliability of a BI system.
-How oneAgent connects data sources
+For an overview of available tools, see our comparison 8 AI Analytics Tools Compared 2026.

 Conclusion: Don't Trust Any AI That Doesn't Know Your Data

-The maxonline study is clear: for business data, ChatGPT is wrong in 96% of cases.
+The maxonline study is clear: 96% of the CEO names ChatGPT provided were fabricated — and only 3% of companies were portrayed consistently correctly.
 That's not a failure — it's the expected outcome when you use a text tool for data analysis.

 The alternative is not "no AI."
 The alternative is the right AI for the right task.
 Deterministic data analysis instead of generative text production.
 Real calculation instead of plausible guessing.